 Berlin has long felt like a place as exceptional as it was insular: in the 17th and 18th centuries, in deepest rural Brandenburg, it was a cosmopolitan haven for refugees, traders and thinkers from all over the continent.
 After World War Two, it was an outpost of the West in communist East Germany.
 From 1961 onwards, West Berlin was bricked in by the communists, lending a particular air of claustrophobia to the entire city - both west and east of the Berlin Wall.

-This 'antifascist defence wall' (as the East Germans euphemised it) was the ultimate symbol of the Cold War, which divided Europe.
+This 'antifascist defence wall' (as the East Germans euphemised it) was the ultimate symbol of the Cold War that divided Europe.
 Its fall in 1989 signified the end of that war, and that division.
 In those heady days, Berlin was in the eye of a worldwide mediastorm.
 After German Unification, it again became the capital of an entire nation.
 Could this globe, placing Berlin on a world of its own, reflect the unique sense of pride and achievement that Berliners must have felt at that time?

 (1) Meridian lines circle the earth north-south, through both poles.
 Parallel lines circle the earth in parallel to the Equator.
 The actual distance between these lines varies according to their position on the globe.
 However, the Mercator projection keeps these lines equidistant and perpendicular - mainly for the benefit of shipping: this way, courses of straight sailing (known as rhumb lines, or loxodromes) may be represented by straight lines on a map.